-It is important to have clear and specific information for the police that explains reasons you believe the person is missing.
-Checking with the missing person’s workplace, family members, friends, and usual hang-outs before contacting law enforcement will help the police who will be searching for the missing person.
-Once you have checked thoroughly with these people and locations, please have one person contact the police.
-If you are too upset to answer questions, have someone who is calmer contact law enforcement and try to have all of the information ready.
+Once you have checked thoroughly with these people and locations, have only one person contact the police.
+(If you are too upset to answer questions, have someone who is calmer contact law enforcement and try to have all of the information ready.)

 Information that will help the police when you report someone missing:

-- Informing the police of any medical concerns is another important piece of information.
+- Inform the police of any medical concerns.
 Does the missing person have any chronic medical concerns that may present a threat to themselves or others if unmanaged?
 Are there any medications this person normally takes that they will miss/ have already missed?
 Does this person have a history of mental illness?
 Do they require regular treatment for any condition, medical or emotional?

 - When was this person last seen?
 How long have they been considered missing?